noaa-afsc/akhs-abundance-trend-ms/README.md

 ### `HSSurv` GitHub Repo
 Brett McClintock maintains a GitHub repository associated with the methods manuscript at https://github.com/bmcclintock/HSsurv.
-Note, this repos is not currently publicly availble so will need to request collaboration.
+Note, this repo is not currently publicly availble so will need to request collaboration.

-Of particular interest for this repository is the model output data cube which can be found directly at https://github.com/bmcclintock/HSsurv/blob/main/data/akpv_datacube.rda

 ### Publicly Available Data through ArcGIS Online